 Content on iTunes U can be viewed by anyone and is available in the iTunes U Store.

 iTunes U Support and Training

 Pitt IT supports the iTunes U technology.
 We work with Content Administrators to create pages and Albums.
 Pitt IT is the sole unit responsible for posting content to iTunes U. We provide training for Content Administrators.
 Questions about using iTunes U or requests for support regarding iTunes U technology should be directed to the 24/7 Help Desk.

 The University Center for Teaching and Learning provides documentation and support for the creation of content and video files.

 - Copyright Issues

 The Office of University Counsel provides training and consultation concerning copyright issues.
-CSSD coordinates scheduling of copyright training for newly appointed Content Administrators.
+Pitt IT coordinates scheduling of copyright training for newly appointed Content Administrators.

 - University Image

 University Marketing Communications provides iTunes U Album templates and school icons.
 They should be consulted on the use of the University seal and logo.

 A standard University lead-in should be appended to the beginning of your audio or video file.
 For more information on sources for downloading video and audio lead-ins contact the University Center for Teaching and Learning.